rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 <div name='python_canvas'></div>
 </form>
 ## Pattern Grammar
-Next, we need to ensure that our characterizing node can form a unique subtree For that, all we need to do is that all nodes except abstract are named uniquely.
+Next, we need to ensure that our characterizing node can form a unique subtree.
+For that, all we need to do is that all nodes are named uniquely.
+Not all nodes in the characterizing node needs unique names however.
+DDSet produces trees such that some nodes in the tree are left abstract.
+We leave these with the original node names.

 <!--
 ############